ioccc-src/winner/next/guidelines.md

 might not be valid entries this year.
 What _was_ unique and novel one year _might be 'old' the next year_.

-An entry is usually examined in a number of ways.
-We typically apply a number of tests to an entry:
+An submission is usually examined in a number of ways.
+We typically apply a number of tests to an submission:

 * look at the original source
 * convert ANSI trigraphs to ASCII